Rianna Jarrett: International career

 In 2010, Jarrett was a member of the Republic of Ireland U-17 squad who were runners-up in the 2010 UEFA Women's Under-17 Championship and quarter-finalists in the 2010 FIFA U-17 Women's World Cup.

 Jarrett won her first cap for the senior Republic of Ireland national team in March 2016, in a 1–1 draw with Italy at the 2016 Cyprus Cup.
 She substituted in for Megan Connolly, but nine minutes later suffered an anterior cruciate ligament injury.
 It was the third such injury of Jarrett's young career, following occasions in April 2013 and January 2015.

 In May 2018, Ireland coach Colin Bell recalled Jarrett to the squad for a FIFA Women's World Cup qualifying fixture against Norway.
-Ireland were eliminated after losing in Stavanger but Jarrett won her second cap as an 83rd-minute substitute.
+Ireland was eliminated after losing in Stavanger but Jarrett won her second cap as an 83rd-minute substitute.

 She scored her first international goal on 8 October 2019, in Ireland's 3–2 UEFA Women's Euro 2021 qualifying Group I win over Ukraine at Tallaght Stadium.